Otto Guevara: Personal history

-Otto Guevara is the son of civil servants.
-His father, Claudio, was a physician for Costa Rica’s social security system.
-His mother, Mariechen, worked for the Social Security system before resigning to run the family's tourism business.
+Otto Claudio Guevara Guth was born in San José on 13 October 1960, the son of civil servants.
+His father, Claudio Guevara Barahona, was a physician employed by the Costa Rican Social Security Fund, while his mother, Mariechen Guth Castro, also worked for the institution before leaving public service to help manage the family’s tourism business.

-Guevara studied at the University of Costa Rica where he earned bachelor's degree in law followed by a Masters in International Business from National University and a second master's degree in Law with an emphasis on Conflict Resolution from Harvard University.
-He was also a long-serving professor of law at the University of Costa Rica where he imparted his understanding of education and conflict resolution to his students.
+Guevara studied law at the University of Costa Rica, where he obtained a bachelor's degree.
+He later earned a master's degree in international business from the National University of San Diego and a second master's degree in law with an emphasis on conflict resolution from Harvard University.
+He subsequently taught at the Faculty of Law of the University of Costa Rica for eight years, specializing in legal education and alternative dispute resolution.